tunchunairarko/Animus-Speech-and-Video-streamer/README.md

-# Live-Streaming-using-OpenCV-Flask
+# Animus Speech and video streamer
-A Flask Web-App to stream live from local webcam or CCTV (rtsp link)
+A Flask Web-App to stream live from local webcam or CCTV (rtsp link).
+Reference: @NakulLakhotia

 ## Use Built-in Webcam of Laptop